keaneflynn/Nereus/README.md

 connection to a specified IP addres and port and sending a Biomark-specified three-letter command to invoke a serial dump of PIT tag.
 The socket connection will then grab and parse this serial data into a database-appendable format.
-This data is then passed into the SLPT PIT tag database.
+This data is then passed into a PIT tag database.

 ## Hardware & Configuration
-The Nereus program is capable of runnning on any basic computer, however the Tribe runs it on the server node at the SCS data center at UNR.
+The Nereus program is capable of runnning on any basic computer/server node.
 To allow for this program to grab data from a PIT antenna reader, the reader in question must be a Biomark model IS1001 reader with the Remote Communication Board equipped (I have personally only made this work on the 24v variant of the IS1001, but the user manual doesn't